Breeding Zebra Finches - Breeding - Articles and Information - Lady Gouldian Finch Supplies USA

 Having a cage that is big enough for two birds is great if you do not plan to breed, but once you start breeding Zebras you will have to consider that soon you will not have two Zebras, you will have three to six or maybe more.
 Is your current cage big enough for that?

 A good sized breeding cage should be around 2' L x 1'W x 18"H, but giving them even more room is even better.
 Zebras can breed in small cages, but I do not recommend it.
-They need the exercise to stay fit and healthy and having a cramped cage is never good.
+They need exercise to stay fit and healthy and having a cramped cage is never good.
 Birds by nature fly side to side so it is a better to have a cage that is longer than it is tall.

 Next the pair will need a place to raise a family.
 There are several types and sizes of Finch nests available.
 Many people use the bamboo woven nests.
 I use them lot because they are inexpensive and I can buy them at any pet store that sells birds.
 The Bamboo nests come in two sizes, regular and large.
 Both work great.
 The larger ones are best for birds that tend to have large clutches.